-This results in a total number of 120 to 170 million people infected with the hepatitis C virus who are also at high risk of developing liver disease, that is, liver cirrhosis and hepatocellular carcinoma.
+This results in 120 to 170 million people infected with the hepatitis C virus who are also at high risk of developing liver disease, liver cirrhosis, and hepatocellular carcinoma.

-Antiviral therapy applies nucleoside analogs and interferon alpha and targets viral replication as well as antiviral immune responses, ie, activation of T cells and modulation of innate immune cells.
+Antiviral therapy applies nucleoside analogs and interferon-alpha and targets viral replication and antiviral immune responses, i.e., activation of T cells and modulation of innate immune cells.

-Due to its antiviral properties, in vitro, legalon had been considered an additional promising candidate for the treatment of acute infection with hepatitis B virus and hepatitis C virus.
+Due to its antiviral properties, in vitro, legal had been considered an additional promising candidate for treating the acute infection with hepatitis B and hepatitis C viruses.

 However, little or no benefit was shown in clinical trials.
-The long-term effects in treating chronic hepatitis C virus as an additive to, for example, nucleoside analogs or interferons have not yet been evaluated and will not be discussed further in this review.
+The long-term effects of treating chronic hepatitis C virus as an additive to, for example, nucleoside analogs or interferons have not yet been evaluated.
+They will not be discussed further in this review.

-The complexity of the liver explains that a single pharmacological intervention is unlikely to cause a major functional change on its own unless it hits a very specific “bottleneck” in a chain of events.
+The complexity of the liver explains that a single pharmacological intervention is unlikely to cause a significant functional change unless it hits a particular “bottleneck” in a chain of events.

 Nutrients absorbed through the intestine are transported to the liver through the portal vein blood flow.

 Liver function is regulated by blood-derived hormones, cytokines, and adipokines.
-In addition, intestinal hormones and transmitters of the vegetative nervous system exert a strong influence on the liver.
+In addition, intestinal hormones and transmitters of the vegetative nervous system strongly influence the liver.

-Different types of cells, among which hepatocytes are more abundant, are involved in the control of immunity and inflammation.
+Different types of cells, among which hepatocytes are more abundant, are involved in controlling immunity and inflammation.